5

 • 1

 I'm reminded of a quote by the early Christian philosopher Augustine of Hippo: "Lord, grant me chastity and continence, but not yet."
 That is to say, Augustine wanted to first live a hedonistic lifestyle filled with sin, and then afterwards he wanted to give all that up and pursue a spiritual path.
-Mar 24, 2015 at 19:18
+Commented Mar 24, 2015 at 19:18

 • 2